jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 With all options its size is about 10kB.

-	Tested on MSP-EXP430{FR5969,FR5994,FR6989,FR4133,FR2433} launchpads and CHIPSTICKFR2433,
+	Tested on MSP-EXP430{FR5969,FR5994,FR6989,FR4133,FR2355,FR2433} launchpads and CHIPSTICKFR2433,
-    at 0.5, 1, 2, 4, 8, 16 MHz and 24MHz on a MSP430FR5738 module.
+    at 0.5, 1, 2, 4, 8, 16 MHz and 24MHz on FR2355.

     For the moment, the IDE works under WINDOWS...

     Files launchpad_3Mbds.txt are 16threads vocabularies 16MHz executables, with 3MBds XON/XOFF terminal,
     Launchpad_115200.txt files are same except 115200Bds for unlucky linux men without TERATERM.
     For the launchpad MSP-EXP430FR5994 with SD_CARD, full version is available.
 For others, you must recompile forthMSP430FR.asm with SD_CARD_LOADER and SD_CARD_READ_WRITE switches turned ON (uncomment their line).

     Once the Fast Forth code is loaded in the target FRAM memory, you can add it assembly code or FORTH code, or both, by downloading your source files that embedded Fast Forth interprets and compiles.
 To do, you only need teraterm.exe as input terminal and an USBtoUART bridge to connect your target.

     Beforehand, the preprocessor GEMA, by means of a target.pat file, will have translated your source file.f in a targeted source file.4th ready to download.
     A set of .bat files is furnished to do this automatically.
 See it all in the \MSP430-FORTH folder.

 	The download, interpretation and compilation of a source file.4th is done at a throughput of 40/80/120 kbytes/sec with a 8/16/24 MHz clock.
     Considering a ratio 5/1, that of the compiled code is 8/16/24 kbytes/sec.

-    After downloading of complementary words in COMPxMPY.f, FastForth executes CORETEST.4th without errors which ensures its compatibility with the FORTH CORE ANS94 standard.
+    After downloading of complementary words in ANS_COMP.f, FastForth executes CORETEST.4th without errors which ensures its compatibility with the FORTH CORE ANS94 standard.
-    For MSP430FR4133 choose COMPSMPY.f, COMPHMPY.f for all others.

     Notice that FAST FORTH interprets lines up to 80 chars, only SPACE as delimiter, only CR+LF as EOL and BACKSPACE.
 And that memory access is limited to 64 kbytes.